Book of Common Prayer (1552): Content

 The first Book of Common Prayer was written at a time when it was necessary to compromise with conservative bishops.
 At the time, Cranmer felt that gradual change was the best approach "lest the people, not having yet learned Christ, should be deterred by too extensive innovations from embracing his religion".
 By 1551, conservative opposition had been removed, and the 1552 Prayer Book "broke decisively with the past" in the words of historian Christopher Haigh.
 The services for baptism, confirmation, communion and burial were rewritten, and ceremonies hated by Protestants were removed.

 Unlike the 1549 version, the 1552 prayer book removed many traditional sacramentals and observances that reflected belief in the blessing and exorcism of people and objects.
 In the baptism service, infants no longer received minor exorcism.
 Anointing was no longer included in the services for baptism, ordination and visitation of the sick.
 These ceremonies were altered to emphasise the importance of faith, rather than trusting in rituals or objects.

 Liturgical calendar

 The liturgical calendar was relatively unchanged from the 1549 BCP.
 The church year started with Advent and was followed by Christmas and the Epiphany season.
 Ash Wednesday began the season of Lent and was followed by Holy Week, the Easter season, Ascensiontide, Whitsun, and Trinity Sunday.
 Only feasts honoring New Testament saints were kept in the 1549 BCP.
-But the 1552 BCP reintroduced three non-biblical saints (St. George, St. Lawrence and St. Clement of Rome).
-It also reintroduced Lammas Day, which had originally commemorated the liberation of St. Peter but in England was an agricultural festival.
-The feast day of St. Mary Magdalene was removed from the calendar.
+But the 1552 BCP reintroduced three non-biblical saints (Saint George, Saint Lawrence and Saint Clement of Rome).
+It also reintroduced Lammas Day, which had originally commemorated the liberation of Saint Peter but in England was an agricultural festival.
+The feast day of Saint Mary Magdalene was removed from the calendar.
 The following saints were commemorated: